Code-Institute-Submissions/davidcalikes-mypse.ie/docs/TESTING.md

 ### Responsiveness Testing

-I physically tested the responsiveness of the application across the following devices.
+The responsiveness of the application was tested across the following devices.

 Macbook Pro 13 (OSX High Sierra): Chrome, Safari and Firefox